FeralPug/URP-Outline-Render-Feature/README.md

 # URP-Outline-Render-Feature
 Code for creating a render feature in Unity URP that adds outlines to meshes.
-It uses the Jump Flood Algorythm to do this so it should be pretty fast.
+It uses the Jump Flood Algorithm to do this so it should be pretty fast.
 However, the code is surely not perfect and could be improved.
 Besides cleaning things up a bit, you could use Render Layers instead of GameObject layers.
 I do not believe those were in Unity when I wrote this, or I was just not aware of them.

 ![Outlines_Moment](https://github.com/FeralPug/URP-Outline-Render-Feature/assets/72169728/a562e617-b870-49ba-8682-6713d9faef3e)